 Offering more than just a relaxed driving experience, the BMW i3is a fabulous challenger in the EV stakes.
-Designed and manufactured to provide a finer touch to the current Electric Vehicle market, the i3 certainly delivers itself as a terrific option for motorists considering zero emission motoring.
+Designed and manufactured to provide a finer touch to the current Electric Vehicle market, the BMW i3 leasing is a terrific option for motorists considering zero emission motoring.

 The light weight of a specially developed state-of-the-art carbon fibre and aluminium chassis further helps extend that mileage and, along with the startling power of the battery pack, also plays its part in creating the kind of dynamic driving experience you simply wouldn’t expect an electric vehicle to be able to provide.
 But then this is BMW’s approach to EV motoring.
 Perhaps we shouldn’t be surprised.